PLEASE NOTE: the following information was found in 1985 and has never been updated:

 *** Indicates a new entry since the last version of the list

-* Indicates that an entry has changed significantly since the
+* Indicates that an entry has changed significantly since the last list--

 usually an address change